 A collective of shared resources designed to connect Richmond’s libraries and shelters to empower the homeless population.

 To design a service – a completely new one or to improve an existing service.
-Our group chose to focus on libraries, specifically on how they can help the homeless population.

 The homeless crisis is real and it’s happening everywhere, everyday.